jondmarien/dotfiles/README.md

 ## Additional Resources

-For detailed architecture information and development guidance, see `WARP.md`.
+For detailed architecture information and development guidance, see `chronoblaze` on discord.